-Social Security classifies disability applicants according to how old they are.
-The agency has four age categories for adult applicants:
+Social Security classifies all disability applicants according to how old they are.
+The agency divides adult claimants into four age categories:

 The older you are, the more likely you are to be found disabled according to the grid.
-Most younger individuals won't be able to use the grid rules to qualify for benefits.
+Most younger individuals won't be able to use the grid rules to qualify for benefits, unless they are very physically limited with an unskilled work history (or none at all) and can't read or write.

 Social Security refers to the last category as "education providing direct entry into skilled work."
 When applying the grid rules, this category doesn't come up often, but it can trip up claimants who have gotten training for a specific career within the past five years.

-Social Security will classify your past work according to skill level.
+The SSA classifies your past work according to skill level.
 Skill level is mostly determined by how long it takes to learn how to do the job and how complicated the job tasks are.
-The three skill levels the agency recognizes are:
+Jobs are categorized as skilled, semi-skilled, or unskilled.

 If your past work experience was skilled or semi-skilled, the SSA will want to see if you can use any of those skills at a different job.
 Skills that you learned at one job that you can use in another are called transferable skills.
 Examples of transferable skills include: